-Subject to credit approval, low interest loans are available to assist participating households pay for the balance of the home battery storage system, as well as new or additional solar panels if needed.
+Subject to credit approval, additional finance will be available to assist participating households pay for the balance of the home battery storage system, as well as new or additional solar panels if needed.

-When applying for the subsidy, a loan application can be made through RateSetter, the administrator of the Government’s Home Battery Scheme subsidy and $100 million in finance provided by the Clean Energy Finance Corporation.
+When applying for the subsidy, a loan application can be made through Plenti (formerly RateSetter), the administrator of the Government’s Home Battery Scheme subsidy and $100 million in finance provided by the Clean Energy Finance Corporation.

-Use the RateSetter Home Battery Scheme calculator to calculate your loan repayments.
+Use the Plenti (formerly RateSetter) Home Battery Scheme calculator to calculate your loan repayments.

 Can I access the subsidy more than once?

 Yes.
 If you own multiple properties, you can access the subsidy more than once.
 However, the property must be a residential property and you can only access the subsidy once per property.